 FOCUS ON: BATTLE OF THE BULGE:

 Captain Stewart was the commanding officer of F Company, 422nd Infantry Regiment, 106th Division during the Battle of the Bulge.
 He wore these dog tags around his neck during the battle, his capture, and forced march of several hundred kilometers to a POW camp in Poland.
-Upon his arrival at POW camp Oflag 64, Stewart was issued the rectangular German prisoner of war identification tag.
+Upon his arrival at POW camp Oflag 64, Stewart was issued the rectangular German prisoner of war identification tag below.
 Captain Stewart endured nearly five months of captivity before being liberated by Allied forces in late April 1945.

 Images from the National Archives: